Marak/buddypond/ReadMe.md

 ### Starting Buddy Pond with HTTPS / SSL

-Core features like buddy list, buddy messaging, and ponds will all work locally over the `file://` protocol.
+The `file://` protocol should support all core features like: Buddy List, Buddy Messaging, and Ponds

-More advanced features such as Video Calls or third-party APIs ( like Youtube ) will not work correctly when loading Buddy Pond directly from `file://`.
+The `https://` protocol is required for more advanced features like: Video Calls or third-party APIs ( like Youtube ) will not work correctly when loading Buddy Pond directly from `file://`.

-To start Buddy Pond over HTTPS / SSL, simply place the *entire* contents of *this* folder into any existing secure web server's public HTML folder and Buddy Pond will be accessible.
+To start Buddy Pond over HTTPS / SSL, simply place the *entire* contents of *this* folder into any existing secure web server's public HTML directory and Buddy Pond will be accessible.

 ### Deploying your Buddy Pond